ibmresilient/resilient-community-apps/oauth-utils/README.md

   ![screenshot: oauth-utils-ms-perms_2 ](./doc/screenshots/oauth-utils-ms-perms_2.png)

-* You will need an admin user account to `Grant admin consent for <user>` to enable these permissions.
+* You need an admin user account to `Grant admin consent for <user>` to enable these permissions.

   ![screenshot: oauth-utils-ms-grant ](./doc/screenshots/oauth-utils-ms-grant.png)

   ![screenshot: oauth-utils-ms-grant_2 ](./doc/screenshots/oauth-utils-ms-grant_2.png)

 #### Create client secret
-* On the left-hand side under `Manage`, select to `Certificate and secrets`.
+* On the left-hand side under `Manage`, select `Certificate and secrets`.
 * Click `New client secret`.
 * Enter a name for the client secret.
   ![screenshot: oauth-utils-ms-sec ](./doc/screenshots/oauth-utils-ms-sec.png)